The Geological Society | Burlington House FAQs

 We negotiated this arrangement in cooperation with our immediate neighbours: The Royal Society of Chemistry, the Royal Astronomical Society, The Linnean Society and the Royal Society of Antiquaries.
 They are also purchasing leases for their own properties on the same terms as us.

-Along with our lease we will also acquire a share of the headlease for the whole of New Burlington House along with the other Societies.
-Together we will form a management group to act as landlords for the whole premises, manage shared services and shared resources, organise repairs and improvements, and administer the courtyard.
+Along with our lease, we have also acquired a share of the headlease for the whole of New Burlington House along with the other Societies.
+Together we are forming a management group to act as landlords for the whole premises, manage shared services and shared resources, organise repairs and improvements, and administer the courtyard.

 We are paying £5.5 million for the 999 year lease.
 After a minimum initial payment of 25% we will be entitled to pay in instalments over a ten year period if we wish.
 Interest of 5.8% will be applied for deferred payments so the Geological Society's Council has decided to pay a large proportion (50%) in year one.
 It may choose to pay the remainder more quickly if that is financially advantageous.
 There are no penalties for early repayment.